Home Copycat Recipes Texas Roadhouse Caesar Dressing

 2. Slice 1 loaf of baguette into 1/4-inch cubes and place them on a baking sheet.

-5. Bake for 10 minutes, and flip the cubes over.
-Bake for another 5 to 10 minutes, or until croutons are golden on both sides.
+6. Bake for 10 minutes, flip them over, then bake for another 5 to 10 minutes, or until croutons are golden on both sides.

 Tips for the Best Dressing

-• While you can whisk the dressing by hand, you’ll get better results if you use a blender or a food processor.
+• Use a blender or a food processor for best results.
 The liquid ingredients will emulsify better, giving you a creamy, homogenous dressing in a much shorter time.

-• Caesar dressing is perfect for a classic Caesar salad, but it has other uses as well.
-Double the recipe and use the leftover for:
+Caesar dressing is perfect for a classic Caesar salad, but it has other uses as well.

-• Dip to chicken fingers, fries, onion rings, chips, crackers, and veggie sticks
+• As a dip for chicken fingers, fries, onion rings, or veggie sticks

 • Marinade for meats